A Hierarchical Shock Model of Ultra-High-Energy Cosmic Rays: A hierarchical model of shock acceleration

 The hierarchical model of accretion shocks also predicts a non-uniform spatial distribution of cosmic ray energy density.
 Cosmic rays below about 1\,EV are predominantly confined within the filamentary structure of the large-scale universe, as these particles lack the rigidity to escape upstream of the filament shocks.
 This feature further lowers the power requirements of the shocks because they do not have to supply the voids with the elevated cosmic ray energy density we observe within the structure.
 Conversely, cosmic rays above about 1\,EV may fill intergalactic space but with a very hard spectrum that does not extend down to $10^{15}$\,eV or $10^{17}$\,eV as some models propose.
 Again, this feature lowers the power requirements of cluster shocks.

 We have focused on galaxy clusters and the filaments between them within the cosmic ray horizon that may accelerate UHECRs up to 200\,EeV, but these clusters themselves often form large-scale superclusters in various configurations of walls, filaments, or nodes.
 Such superclusters are not gravitationally bound, but the combined effect of denser and more focused flows of matter onto clusters could result in faster and stronger shocks around the individual clusters.
 Moreover, the proximity of multiple accretion shocks around nearby clusters increases the UHECR luminosity from these superclusters.
 Table\,\ref{tab:clusters} lists some of the largest clusters within about 100\,Mpc.
 Cosmic rays from the edge of this cosmic ray horizon may not reach our Galaxy at the highest energies.
-References for Table\,\ref{tab:clusters}: Virgo \citep{2017MNRAS.469.1476S,2020A&A...635A.135K}, Fornax \citep{2001ApJ...548L.139D}, Antlia \citep{2015MNRAS.452.1617H}, Centaurus \citep{2013MNRAS.432..554W}, Hydra I \citep{2022A&A...659A..92L}, Norma \citep{2008MNRAS.383..445W}, Perseus \citep{2011Sci...331.1576S}, Leo \citep{1998ApJ...505...74G}, Coma \citep{2007ApJ...671.1466K}.
+References for Table\,\ref{tab:clusters}: Virgo \citep{2020A&A...635A.135K}, Fornax \citep{2001ApJ...548L.139D}, Antlia \citep{2015MNRAS.452.1617H}, Centaurus \citep{2013MNRAS.432..554W}, Hydra I \citep{2022A&A...659A..92L}, Norma \citep{2008MNRAS.383..445W}, Perseus \citep{2011Sci...331.1576S}, Leo \citep{1998ApJ...505...74G}, Coma \citep{2007ApJ...671.1466K}.

-We estimate the cutoff energy for each cluster using the maximum confinement rigidity given in Equation\,(\ref{eq:confinement-rigidity}), the saturation level of the magnetic field from the small-scale dynamo given in Equation\,(\ref{eq:B-dynamo}), and the scalings for the virial radius and flow speed mentioned in Section\,\ref{sec:sim_results}.
-Using $\eta = 0.1$ and $\rho_b = 2 \times 10^{-29}\,{\rm g\,cm}^{-3}$, we find $R_{\rm cut} \approx 0.2 \,M_{14}\,{\rm EV}$.
-Using this rigidity cutoff, Table\,\ref{tab:clusters} lists the energy cutoff using iron, $E_{\rm cut,Fe} \approx 5 M_{14}\,{\rm EeV}$.
-Many approximations go into this estimate, and, as mentioned in Section\,\ref{subsec:maximum-energy}, exceptional regions of the shock front, the exponential tail of the distribution, and trans-iron elements could yield energies above this energy cutoff.
+We estimate the cutoff energy for each cluster using the maximum confinement rigidity given in Equation\,(\ref{eq:rigidity_cutoff}) because diffusive escape is typically more restrictive than energy losses for the cluster parameters considered here.
+We take the escape length to be the virial radius and use the saturation level of the magnetic field from the small-scale dynamo given in Equation\,(\ref{eq:B-dynamo}).
+The scalings for the virial radius and flow speed are from Section\,\ref{sec:sim_results}.
+With $\zeta_{\rm CR} = 0.1$ and $\rho_b = 2 \times 10^{-29}\,{\rm g\,cm}^{-3}$, we find $R_{\rm cut} \sim 0.06 \,M_{14}\,{\rm EV}$.
+Table\,\ref{tab:clusters} lists the energy cutoff using iron, $E_{\rm cut,Fe} \approx 1.6 \,M_{14}\,{\rm EeV}$.
+Many approximations go into this estimate, and, as mentioned in Section\,\ref{subsec:maximum-energy}, exceptional regions of the shock front, the super-exponential tail of the distribution, and trans-iron elements could yield energies above this energy cutoff.
+These values should therefore be regarded as estimates rather than strict upper limits, especially if our adopted scaling for $u_1$ underestimates the true flow speed.